 What the Future Holds for Us

-One of the amazing things that’s offered here at Bath is the opportunity to have a placement year.
+One of the amazing things that are offered here at Bath is the opportunity to have a placement year.
 For pharmacology, the third year of the course is the placement year.
-So we spend the first two years at uni, then go on a placement (which can basically be almost anywhere you want) then we come back to Bath and complete our fourth year.
+So we spend the first two years at uni, then go on a placement which covers a really good range of options and then we come back to Bath and complete our fourth year.

 Placements are optional but highly recommended as it improves your CV so much.
 If you’re on a MPharmacology programme, you have to have a placement and it has to be lab-based research.
 For the BSc programme, options are more varied and it can be either a lab-based experience or something more related to the marketing of drugs.